 But mission impossible.

 The corn is devilishly sweet, and the lips tingle, given the heat of the poblano and jalapeño peppers.
 Then the freshness of the lime juice arrives.
-The smoky taste of the roasted chili also pleases the palate.
+The smoky poblano peppers also please the palate.
 Keeping your fork from diving into the plate is challenging.

 I can imagine eating this salsa with almost any plant-based protein (tofu, tempeh, or whatever), drenched in a plant-based mayonnaise or toast.
 Or maybe tomorrow, in a burrito bowl.